-For the final-year projects and dissertations (Bachelor's/Master's degrees): The documentary evidence of the students' achievements shows that the final- year projects and dissertations (Bachelor's/Master's degrees) only partially correspond to the learning outcomes and the programme's level specified in the MECES.
+For the final-year projects and dissertations (Bachelor's/Master's degrees):

+The documentary evidence of the students' achievements shows that the final-year projects and dissertations (Bachelor's/Master's degrees) only partially correspond to the learning outcomes and the programme's level specified in the MECES.

+Compliant with conditions

 The final-year projects and dissertations (Bachelor's/Master's degrees) partially correspond to subject planning that is consistent with the groups and lines of research and/or knowledge transfer of the teaching staff.

-For external work experience/placement/internship: The documentary evidence of the students' achievements shows that the external work experience/placement/internship only partially conforms to the programme's level specified in the MECES.
+For external work experience/placement/internship:

+The documentary evidence of the students' achievements shows that the external work experience/placement/internship only partially conforms to the programme's level specified in the MECES.

 There are certain inadequacies in the entities that participate as work settings for external work experience/placement/internship.

-For year-one courses: The documentary evidence of the students' achievements shows an inadequate level of student learning and non-compliance with the requirements for the programme's level specified in the MECES.
-For the final-year projects and dissertations (Bachelor's/Master's degrees): Non- compliant The documentary evidence of the students' achievements shows that final-year projects and dissertations (Bachelor's/Master's degrees) correspond with neither the programme learning outcomes nor the programme's level specified in the MECES.
-The final-year projects and dissertations (Bachelor's/Master's degrees) seldom correspond to subject planning that is consistent with the groups and lines of research and/or knowledge transfer of the teaching staff For external work experience/placement/internship: The documentary evidence of the students' achievements shows that external work experience/placement/internship corresponds with neither the programme learning outcomes nor with the programme's level specified in the MECES.
-There are considerable inadequacies in the entities that participate as work settings for external work experience/placement/internship. ng activities, the teaching methodology and the assessment system are suitable achievement of the expected learning outcomes.
+For year-one courses:

+The documentary evidence of the students' achievements shows an inadequate level of student learning and non-compliance with the requirements for the programme's level specified in the MECES.

+For the final-year projects and dissertations (Bachelor's/Master's degrees):

+The documentary evidence of the students' achievements shows that final-year projects and dissertations (Bachelor's/Master's degrees) correspond with neither the programme learning outcomes nor the programme's level specified in the MECES.

+Noncompliant

+The final-year projects and dissertations (Bachelor's/Master's degrees) seldom correspond to subject planning that is consistent with the groups and lines of research and/or knowledge transfer of the teaching staff

+For external work experience/placement/internship:

+The documentary evidence of the students' achievements shows that external work experience/placement/internship corresponds with neither the programme learning outcomes nor with the programme's level specified in the MECES.

+There are considerable inadequacies in the entities that participate as work settings for external work experience/placement/internship.